 Hold Your Breath ‘Til It’s Over: Lolita (Vladimir Nabokov)

 I’ve never quite reconciled my love of Lolita.
 Nabokov’s writing is awe-inspiring, the beauty of the language almost incomparable, and yet the subject matter… it’s haunting, horrifying, and hypnotic, in equal measures.
 Humbert Humbert is truly despicable, and reading the entire story from his perspective (the voice of his victim, the young Lolita, is completely silenced) is too much for some readers.
 It’s a book often abandoned and it’s not hard to see why.
 But I loved it in a way that, like I said, I can’t quite reconcile.
 I insist that everyone at least gives it a go (somewhat selfishly, I’ll admit – I just hope I won’t be the only one who sees its beauty!).

 Honourable mention: A Clockwork Orange – Burgess depicted the most gut-churning gore and violence (both criminal and state-sanctioned) in a nonsense language (Nasdat) of his own devising, and yet the imagery was crystal clear.

 What weird reason has a book taken your breath away?
 Tell me in the comments (or over at KUWTP on Facebook!).

 Want to help me keep Keeping Up With The Penguins running?
-You can throw some spare change our way here – any amount you like, and it’s hugely appreciated!
+You can throw some spare change my way here – any amount you like, and it’s hugely appreciated!